unkeyed/examples/openai-semantic-cache/README.md

 2. Copy your gateway URL at the top of the screen OR navigate to Settings to retrieve your gateway URL.
 3. Locate the OpenAI constructor within your application.

-*In this example, it is behind a NextJS route located at `/pages/api/openai.ts`.
-This will allow you to add other Unkey features such as rate limiting on this API route (not covered in this example)*
+*In this example, it is behind a NextJS route located at `/app/openai/route.ts`.
+This will allow you to add other Unkey features such as rate limiting on this route (not covered in this example)*

 4. Override the default `baseURL` within your initial constructor per [documentation](https://www.unkey.com/docs/semantic-cache/introduction):